Clothing laws by country: International laws and customs and culture

 There are many specific circumstances where body parts have to be covered, often for safety or sanitary reasons.

 Australia

 In Australia, indecent exposure laws only refer to the genital area.
 However, many local councils impose their own rules, and have the power to ask topless people to leave an area.
 Additionally, women who go topless are sometimes slapped with more vague charges such as being a public nuisance, or offensive behaviour.

 On public beaches, local bylaws are not heavily enforced, and women can often sunbathe topless without issues.

 Breastfeeding in public is a legal right in Australia.
 Under the Sex Discrimination Act 1984, no business or service provider can discriminate against a breastfeeding woman.

+Bhutan

+Bhutanese law requires all Bhutanese government employees to wear the national dress at work and all citizens to wear the national dress while visiting schools and government offices.
+Certain colors of sashes are legally reserved for use by royalty or clergy.

 Brazil

 Ever since 1940, in the Title VI of the Penal Code, naming crimes against sexual dignity (until 2009 crimes against [social] conventions), the fourth chapter is dedicated to a crime named "public outrage [related] to modesty" (ultraje público ao pudor, [uwˈtɾaʒi ˈpublikwaw puˈdoʁ]).

 It is composed of two articles, Art.
 233 "Obscene Act", "to practice an obscene act in a public place, or open or exposed to the public", punished with arrest of three months to one year or a fine; and Art.
 234 "Obscene Written Piece or Object", to do, import, export, purchase or have in one's property, to ends of trade, distribution or public display, any written, drawn, painted, stamped or object piece of obscenity, punished with arrest of six months to one years or a fine.

 It is often used against people who expose their nude bodies in public environments that were not warranted a license to cater to the demographic interested in such practice (the first such place was the Praia do Abricó in Rio de Janeiro, in 1994), even if no sexual action took place, and it may include, for example, a double standard for the chest area of women and men in which only women are penalized.
 Such a thing took place in the 2012 FEMEN protests in São Paulo.